linux-system-roles/.github/playbooks/files/.github/pull_request_template.md

 Result:

-Issue Tracker Ticket(Jira or BZ if any):
+Issue Tracker Tickets (Jira or BZ if any):